AhmedShaykh/Blog-App/README.md

-# Blog App Sanity CMS!
+# Blog App With Sanity CMS!